gabrielemartins/gabrielemartins/README.md

 ### Hello World!

 My name is Gabriele Martins, I'm a Software Developer student.
-I'm currently cursing Information System.
+I am studying Information Systems at the University

 Here in my Github profile you can find my studies journey.
 I'm open to any improvement opportunities and tips.